 - Is that’s when you came up with the plantation idea?

 Yes, more or less.
 In 2008 I met another Belgian in Central America: Jan Van Bilsen.
 Jan was an award-winning filmmaker and bamboo fanatic living in Nicaragua since the 80’s.
 He told me that he discovered the very rare, and massive seed setting of native Guadua aculeata in Nicaragua.
 Since Guadua seeds only occur once every 100 years or so, the idea was born to set up a large scale bamboo nursery and to find potential investors to help finance Guadua plantations in Central America.
 It is remarkable that in 2010, Jan and I were responsible for the fact that Guadua was now, for the first time in Nicaraguan history, recognized by the Ministry of Environment and Natural Resources (MARENA) as a high value and sustainable timber resource for export.
 Our pioneer work with Guadua in Nicaragua, however, opened new doors and caught the attention of several individuals from around the world.
 Since then numerous new bamboo start ups and forestry brokers have popped up left and right in Nicaragua.
 For me however, it was time to return to Costa Rica and push my own agenda.

 - I assume that you started planting Guadua on a massive scale in Costa Rica then?

 No. To be honest, I was just a one man army at that point and I knew I had to find myself good and reliable partners in order to harness the full potential of Guadua Bamboo.
 I had all the exposure online and had build a large network of potential clients but what the company needed was a professional structure to bring it to the next level.
-So until 2012 when I met Santiago Perdomo, I mainly focussed on the bamboo nursery in Costa Rica and sold planting material to private property owners.
+So until 2012 I mainly focussed on the bamboo nursery in Costa Rica and sold planting material to private property owners.

-- So what happened after you met with Santiago?
+- So what happened after that?